primaryobjects/remoteip-demo/README.md

 RemoteIP
 --------

-A simple method for getting the client IP address for the remote browser.
+A simple method for getting the client IP address for the remote browser in node.js.

 ```bash
 $ npm install remoteip